November - December | 12:30 - 13:30 | 1 Hour

 The Court of Protection make decisions on financial and welfare matters for people who cannot make decisions at the time that they need to be made.

-Join us for this session with Matthew Wyard from 3PB who will consider a variety of matters relating to deputyship and lasting powers of attorney for property and affairs.
+Julia Jones was joined by Matthew Wyard from 3PB, who considered a variety of matters relating to deputyship and lasting powers of attorney for property and affairs, including:

 - Applications to appoint attorneys and deputies